Upcoming (see also calendar)

-The teachers living and working on the Zen Boat, Simon Senko de Boer and Helma Jifu Vulink, received dharma transmission in 2014 from Tenkei Roshi, abbot of Zen River.
-In addition to their work on the Zen Boat, Senko gives meditation classes in Zentrum Utrecht once a week, while Jifu has become the spiritual leader of Kanzeon Zen Centrum Rotterdam and is living and working there for two to four days a week.
+Zen Boat The Zen Boat is a houseboat in the center of Groningen on which zen-practice in daily life is central focus.
+The Zen Boat is affiliated with the international Buddhist monastery Zen River Temple.
+The teachers living and working on the Zen Boat, Senko de Boer and Jifu Vulink, received dharma transmission in 2014 from Tenkei Roshi, abbot of Zen River.
+In November 2025, they received inka, which is seen as a final seal of approval as a teacher of zen.
+In addition to their work on the Zen Boat, Senko gives meditation classes in Zentrum Utrecht once a week.
+Jifu serves as the spiritual leader at Zen Centrum Rotterdam where she is usually present three days a week for teaching.

-The Zen Boat maintains an informal style of practice, inspired by the Three Treasures – the insight of Buddha – the wisdom of Dharma – and the harmony of Sangha.
-Those Three Treasures are maintained and practised using the Four Training Elements as developed at Zen River Temple.
+Living Zen The Zen Boat cherishes an informal style of practice, inspired by the Three Treasures – the insight of Buddha – the wisdom of Dharma – and the harmony of Sangha.
+Those Three Treasures are maintained and practised using the Four Training Elements as developed at Zen River Temple, which are:

 Calendar